Striated caracara

-The striated caracara or Forster's caracara (Phalcoboenus australis) is a Near Threatened bird of prey of the family Falconidae, the falcons and caracaras.
-It is found in Argentina, Chile, and the Falkland Islands.
+The striated caracara (Daptrius australis), also known as Forster's caracara, is a Near Threatened bird of prey of the family Falconidae, the falcons and caracaras.
+It is found in Tierra del Fuego and the Falkland Islands.
 In the Falklands it is known as the Johnny rook, probably named after the Johnny penguin (gentoo penguin).

 Taxonomy and systematics

 The striated caracara was formally described in 1788 by the German naturalist Johann Friedrich Gmelin in his revised and expanded edition of Carl Linnaeus's Systema Naturae.
 He placed it with the falcons and eagles in the genus Falco and coined the binomial name Falco australis.
 The specific epithet australis is Latin meaning "southern".
 Gmelin based his description on the "Statenland eagle" that had been described in 1781 by the English ornithologist John Latham in his A General Synopsis of Birds.
 Latham had obtained notes on the bird from the naturalist Johann Reinhold Forster.
 Johann Forster and his son Georg Forster had accompanied James Cook on his second voyage to the Pacific Ocean.
-The son Georg made a water-colour drawing of the striated caracara during their visit to Staten Island (east of Tierra del Fuego).The drawing is dated 3 January 1775 and is now held by the Natural History Museum in London.
-The striated caracara is now one of four species placed in the genus Phalcoboenus that was introduced in 1834 by Alcide d'Orbigny.
+The son Georg made a water-colour drawing of the striated caracara during their visit to Staten Island (Isla de los Estados, east of Tierra del Fuego).
+The drawing is dated 3 January 1775 and is now held by the Natural History Museum in London.

-The taxonomy of the caracaras has not been settled.
-The American Ornithological Society and the International Ornithological Committee place the striated and three other caracaras in genus Phalcoboenus.
-BirdLife International's Handbook of the Birds of the World also places the striated caracara in Phalcoboenus, and includes four other caracaras.
-The Clements taxonomy places the striated and six other caracaras in genus Daptrius.

-The taxonomic systems agree that the striated caracara is monotypic.
+The striated caracara was formerly placed in the genus Phalcoboenus.
+Molecular genetic studies found that the genus Milvago was polyphyletic with the chimango caracara sister to the genus Phalcoboenus and the yellow-headed caracara sister to the genus Daptrius.
+As the genetic divergence was relatively shallow, the polyphyly was resolved by expanding the genus Daptrius to include the species formerly placed in the genera Milvago and Phalcoboenus.
+The species is monotypic: no subspecies are recognised.

 Description

 The striated caracara is 53 to 65 cm long with a wingspan of 116 to 125 cm, and weighs about 1.2 kg.
 The sexes' plumages are alike.
-Adults are mostly black to brownish back with white or tawny streaks on the upper back, neck, and breast.
+Adults are mostly black to brownish black with white or tawny streaks on the upper back, neck, and breast.
 Their tail has a wide white tip, their underwing coverts and thighs are bright rusty rufous, and their primaries have white bases.
-The bare skin on their face is salmon pink to yellowish orange, their iris brown, and their legs and feet bright orange yellow.
+The bare skin on their face is salmon pink to yellowish orange, their iris brown, and their legs and feet bright orange-yellow.
 Juveniles are black to brownish black with a chestnut tail and gray bare parts; they gradually attain adult plumage and bare skin colors over their first five years.

-The most common calls are "a cat-like wailing waa-aow, a high-pitched, repeated scream, a loud cawing kaa in face of human intruders, and short sharp clicks around nest."
+The most common calls are "a cat-like wailing waa-aow, a high-pitched, repeated scream, a loud cawing kaa in face of human intruders, and short sharp clicks around the nest."